 The Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the Fund during the fiscal year.
 The calculation excludes from both the numerator and the denominator securities with maturities at the time of acquisition of one year or less.
 High portfolio turnover involves correspondingly greater brokerage commissions and other transaction costs, which will be borne directly by the Fund.
 A 100% turnover rate would occur if all of the Fund's portfolio securities were replaced once within a one-year period.
-The portfolio turnover rate for the Fund was 77% for the fiscal period ended February 28, 2023.
-This was largely due to a rotation out of the seed portfolio which occurred during a period of heightened market volatility and macro economic stresses.
-The portfolio manager expects the portfolio turnover rate to be lower going forward.
+The portfolio turnover rate for the Fund was 53% and 77% for the fiscal year ended February 29, 2024 and for the fiscal period ended February 28, 2023, respectively.